kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

 # APIRule custom resource

-The `apirules.gateway.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data the API Gateway Controller listens for.
+The `apirules.gateway.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data the APIGateway Controller listens for.
 To get the up-to-date CRD in the `yaml` format, run the following command:

 ```shell
 kubectl get crd apirules.gateway.kyma-project.io -o yaml